Registration / Financial

 Any exceptions to the above by-laws will be handled on an individual basis and are subject to Board approval.

-4) All KNEEL Teachers, employees, and parents are asked to sign an annual statement showing that they understand and agree with KNEEL policies and procedures.
+3) All KNEEL Parents are asked to sign an annual statement showing that they understand and agree with KNEEL policies and procedures.